dleblanc/akka-streams-crawler/README.md

 #### This is the code for the Algorithmia interview challenge: (http://algo.work/interview)

-This approach uses Akka Streams and Akka-HTTP to crawl a nested JSON structure.
-You can run it locally via "LocalRunner", or host it on Algorithmia via the Interview1 class.
+This approach uses Akka Actors and Akka-HTTP to crawl a nested JSON structure.
+You can run it locally via "Crawler", or host it on Algorithmia via the Interview1 class.

-It is also fairly well tested, see Interview1Test.

-It scales well to many thousands of resources (see below for testing), and uses a streaming Futures oriented approach, so fetches resources in an eager yet non-blocking fashion.
+It scales well to many thousands of resources (see below for testing), and uses a nested Futures oriented approach, so fetches resources in an eager yet non-blocking fashion.

 * Local testing: